-This means while we continue to look at our programme and optimise for costs, deals, suppliers, experience, and safety, an opportunity exists to start identifying regions, top routes, and specific suppliers where we can shift large volumes of our travel activity towards sustainability.
-These shifts are backed by data and analysis and are aligned with broader organisational goals.
+This means while we continue to look at our program and optimize for costs, deals, suppliers, experience, and safety, an opportunity exists to start identifying regions, top routes, and specific suppliers where we can shift large volumes of our travel activity toward sustainability.
+These shifts are backed by data and analysis and are aligned with broader organizational goals.